-For the protection of University students, faculty, and staff, no parking is allowed at any time, anywhere on campus, without a valid Vanderbilt University registration permit, except by visitors in spaces designated for visitors.
-University parking lots are identified by alphabetical, zone-permit, or reserved-spaces designations.
-Vehicles may be parked only in areas that correspond to their respective parking decals, subject to the exceptions delineated in the University Traffic and Parking Regulations .
+For the protection of Vanderbilt University students, faculty, and staff, no parking is allowed at anytime, anywhere on campus, without a valid Vanderbilt University registration permit, except by visitors in paid spaces or spaces otherwise designated for visitors.
+University parking lots are identified by appropriate parking permit program or reserved-space designations.
+Vehicles may be parked only in areas that correspond to their respective virtual permits, subject to the exceptions delineated in the University Parking Services Regulations .

 Barricades, roped-off areas, and signs indicating parking for special events take precedence over general parking assignments illustrated on the parking map.
-The University reserves the right to modify or add to the regulations.
-Therefore, designation signs and markings at the lots also take precedence over the map.
+The university reserves the right to modify or add to the regulations at anytime.
+Therefore, designation signs and markings at the parking lots and garages also take precedence over the parking map.
 Parking regulations are strictly enforced.
-Violators are subject to being ticketed and towed to drop Lot 73B or to Martin's Wrecker Service.
+Violations are subject to fines and towing to drop Lot 73B or to South Side Towing.

-These regulations apply on the streets, roads, alleys, sidewalks, walkways, parking spaces, fire lanes, and parking lots on all parts of the Vanderbilt University campus.
-Metro Nashville traffic and parking regulations are also enforced.
+University parking regulations apply on the streets, roads, alleys, sidewalks, walkways, parking spaces, fire lanes, and parking lots and garages on all parts of the Vanderbilt University campus.
+Metro Nashville Parking regulations are also enforced.

-- Because parking on campus is limited, registrants may have only one vehicle on campus and occupy only one space.
-Commuters who use different vehicles on given days may move the KlingKal parking permit between vehicles.
+- Because parking on campus is limited, permit holders may only have one vehicle on campus at a time and occupy only one space.
+Permit holders who use different vehicles on given days must add those vehicles to their virtual permit.

 - Vehicle parking or standing is prohibited on campus in areas not specifically designated for parking.
-Parking areas within the University complex are marked.
+Parking areas on campus are marked.
 Any area not lined as a space or designated with a parking sign is a NO PARKING area.
 The absence of a "No Parking" sign or curb marking does not mean that parking is permissible.

 - The person to whom a vehicle is registered is held fully responsible for all violations involving the vehicle, even if another person is using the vehicle at the time of the violation.
-When a registrant disposes of a vehicle through sale or trade-in, the permit should be removed and returned to Traffic & Parking so that the individual will no longer be responsible for tickets the vehicle might receive.
-OWNERSHIP OF A PERMIT IS NOT TRANSFERABLE.
-A no charge replacement permit will not be issued without the return of the old permit and proof of sale, or verification that the vehicle was destroyed.
+When a permit holder disposes of a vehicle through sale or trade-in, the permit holder should remove the vehicle from their parking account so that the individual will no longer be responsible for tickets the vehicle might receive.

-- Unregistered vehicles are prohibited in University lots, except when operated by visitors who are not affiliated with the University and parked in spaces designated for visitors, or during special events for which visitor parking has been prearranged through the Office of Traffic and Parking.
+- Unregistered vehicles are prohibited in university parking lots and garages, except when operated by visitors and parked in pay spaces designated for visitors, or during special events for which visitor parking has been prearranged through the Office of Parking Services.
 Vehicle information must be updated when vehicles or license plates change.
 Vehicles that are not updated will be cited.

 - Students who fail to register vehicles that they operate on campus are subject to disciplinary action by the Conduct Council.
 There is no grace period.
-Students, faculty members, or staff members who operate unregistered vehicles on campus, who accumulate tickets, and who are subsequently identified, will be charged through student-account billing or payroll deduction for the citations.
+Students who operate unregistered vehicles on campus, who accumulate tickets, and who are subsequently identified, will be charged through student-account billing.

 - Outstanding citations on unregistered vehicles that are towed will be charged to the person claiming the vehicle and identified on the tow slip.
-Proof of identity, drivers license, and vehicle registration must be provided to the tow company when retrieving a vehicle..
+Proof of identity, driver's license, and vehicle registration must be provided when retrieving a vehicle.

-- The speed limit is 15 miles per hour in campus drives and parking lots, 10 miles per hour in garages.
-The speed limit for bicycles is 10 miles per hour.
+- The speed limit for vehicles on campus is 10 miles per hour, unless otherwise marked.
+The speed limit for bicycles is 10 miles per hour as well.